jphall663/GWU_data_mining/README.md

 * [R Studio](https://www.rstudio.com/products/rstudio/#Desktop) is the standard IDE for the R language.

-* [SAS University Edition](http://www.sas.com/en_ph/software/university-edition/download-software.html) is a free edition of the commercial data analysis software.
-SAS University Edition contains the newest version of several SAS software packages and learning tools and utilities for new users.
+* [SAS University Edition](http://www.sas.com/en_ph/software/university-edition/download-software.html) is a free edition of SAS'  proprietary commercial data analysis software.
+SAS University Edition contains the newest version of several SAS software packages along with learning tools and utilities for new users.
 It also requires a virtual machine player which you may need to install separately.

 #### Using Git

-You are welcome to use git and/or GitHub to save and manage your own copies of this material.
+You are welcome to use git and/or GitHub to save and manage your own copies of class materials.

-The easiest way to do so is to download this entire repository as a zip file, however you will need to download a new copy whenever changes are made to this repository.
-To do so, navigate to the [course GitHub repository](https://github.com/jphall663/GWU_data_mining) and click the 'Clone or Download' button and then select 'Download Zip'.
+The easiest way to do so is to download this entire repository as a zip file.
+However you will need to download a new copy of the repository whenever changes are made to this repository.
+To download the course repository, navigate to the [course GitHub repository (i.e. this page)](https://github.com/jphall663/GWU_data_mining) and click the 'Clone or Download' button and then select 'Download Zip'.

 ![alt text](readme_pics/download.png "Download this repo.")